swiftlang/swift-package-collection-generator/CODE_OF_CONDUCT.md

 # Code of Conduct

-To be a truly great community, Swift Packages Feed Generator needs to welcome developers from all walks of life, with different backgrounds, and with a wide range of experience.
+To be a truly great community, Swift.org needs to welcome developers from all walks of life, with different backgrounds, and with a wide range of experience.
 A diverse and friendly community will have more great ideas, more unique perspectives, and produce more great code.
-We will work diligently to make the Swift Packages Feed Generator community welcoming to everyone.
+We will work diligently to make the Swift community welcoming to everyone.

-To give clarity of what is expected of our members, Swift Packages Feed Generator has adopted the code of conduct defined by [contributor-covenant.org](https://www.contributor-covenant.org).
+To give clarity of what is expected of our members, Swift.org has adopted the code of conduct defined by [contributor-covenant.org](https://www.contributor-covenant.org).
 This document is used across many open source communities, and we think it articulates our values well.
 The full text is copied below: